codacy/docs/docs/repositories/commits-view.md

 Visualization of the commits defaults to the main branch of the repository.
 This can be changed by selecting another branch on the combo box.

-When viewing the commits list, some commits may still not have been analysed, either because the analysis is still running or belongs to a branch that hasn't been selected for analysis.
+When viewing the commits list, some commits may still not have been analyzed, either because the analysis is still running or belongs to a branch that hasn't been selected for analysis.
 These can be easily identified by the status column.
 Just hover the icon to get some extra info.

 ![Commit list](images/commit-list.png)